Moesif/moesif-dotnet/README.md

 };

 ```
-## Update User

-### Update a Single User
+## Update a Single User

-A method to create and update the users profiles in Moesif.
+Create or update a user profile in Moesif.
-The metadata field can be any custom data you want to set on the user.
+The metadata field can be any customer demographic or other info you want to store.
 Only the `user_id` field is required.
+For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-a-user).

 ```csharp
 // Campaign object is optional, but useful if you want to track ROI of acquisition channels